phaserjs/phaser/README.md

 Phaser is a fast, free and fun open source HTML5 game framework.
 It uses [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) for WebGL and Canvas rendering across desktop and mobile web browsers.
 Games can be compiled to iOS and Android apps via 3rd party tools.

-It is actively developed and maintained by the company [Photon Storm](http://www.photonstorm.com) along with the fantastic open source community.
-As a result of continued support and a friendly API Phaser is currently one of the [most starred](https://github.com/showcases/javascript-game-engines) game frameworks on Github.
+Along with the fantastic open source community Phaser is actively developed and maintained by [Photon Storm Limited](http://www.photonstorm.com).
+As a result of rapid support and a developer friendly API Phaser is currently one of the [most starred](https://github.com/showcases/javascript-game-engines) game frameworks on Github.

 Thousands of developers worldwide use it.
 From indies to multi-national digital agencies.
-Each creating incredible games.
+Each creating their own incredible games.
+Grab the source and join in the fun!

 * The [official website](http://phaser.io)
 * [Twitter](https://twitter.com/photonstorm) (feel free to use #phaserjs when tweeting)
 * [API Documentation](http://docs.phaser.io)
 * [Support Forum][forum]
-* [400+ Code Examples](http://examples.phaser.io) (also available in this [git repo][examples])
+* 400+ [Code Examples](http://examples.phaser.io) (also available in this [git repo][examples])
 * Subscribe to the [Phaser Newsletter](https://confirmsubscription.com/h/r/369DE48E3E86AF1E)
 * StackOverflow tag: [phaser-framework](http://stackoverflow.com/questions/tagged/phaser-framework)
 * [Phaser Plugins](https://github.com/photonstorm/phaser-plugins)